Zen sitting postures

 • Find time to practice.
 Be willing to be still and present for a period of time, even if it’s 5 minutes.
 Trust that this practice will unfold for you.

-• Counting breaths practice.
-Beginners start Zen practice with counting breaths.
-After a gentle inhale, exhale and say to yourself “one” as the breath slowly exits the nose.
-Then exhale with “two” and so on until you reach “ten” and at the end, return to “one.”
-When one loses count or becomes distracted by thoughts, gently return to “one” and start again —without judgment.
+• What is happening in Zazen is okay as it is.
 It’s most important not to judge or think you are doing it wrong.
 Be patient and practice kindness to yourself.
-Let each breath be full and complete from inhale to exhale, allow yourself to enjoy the next inhale.
-Relax.
+Return to the practice without judgement.
+This is called Practice, over and over, opening up.
 Let each breath rest in the full moment, fully aware.
-When you get lost in thoughts, allow attention to your breath to bring you back to the natural rhythm of the present moment.
+When you get lost in thoughts, allow attention to your breath and posture to bring you back to the natural rhythm of the present moment.

 • Try practicing with a group.